stripe/stripe-react-native/docs/accept-a-payment.md

 You can also check the status of a PaymentIntent in the Dashboard or by inspecting the status property on the object.

-If you prefer using onSuccess/onError callbacks instead of the promise returned by `confirmPayment` there is a possibility to pass them as an arguments to `useConfirmPayment` hook.
+If you prefer using onSuccess/onError callbacks instead of the promise returned by `confirmPayment` there is a possibility to pass them as arguments to `useConfirmPayment` hook.

 ```tsx
 const { confirmPayment, loading } = useConfirmPayment({